Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 **Purchases, Product Reviews, and Wishlists**

 Interest in some types of offers -- in particular, product recommendations -- correlates with user interest in specific products.
-Records of users' purchases, reviews, and "wishlist" contents can be used to predict their interest in a product of interest.
+Records of users' purchases, reviews, and "wishlist" contents can be used to predict their interest in a product.
 Raw data of this type is likely to be sparse: for example, the probability that a user will purchase/review/etc. any given product is low.
 However, dense features appropriate for training classifier models can be constructed by summing across all products in defined categories.

 <a name="descriptors"></a>
 ### User Descriptors